winnand/ffb-fa18-flightstick/README.md

 BOM in table format at the end of the README

 # Credit:
--pshakya980 on Printables for the Flight Stick model.
-Link: https://www.printables.com/model/1268406-fa-18-flight-stick -TheSimNet on Thingiverse for the trigger module.
-Link: http://www.thingiverse.com/thing:6289942 -olukelo on GitHub for the gimbal						Link: https://github.com/o-devices/o-joystick-hdk/tree/master
+- pshakya980 on Printables for the Flight Stick model.
+Link: https://www.printables.com/model/1268406-fa-18-flight-stick
+- TheSimNet on Thingiverse for the trigger module.
+Link: http://www.thingiverse.com/thing:6289942
+- olukelo on GitHub for the gimbal						Link: https://github.com/o-devices/o-joystick-hdk/tree/master